abinit/abinit/doc/tutorial/eph4zpr.md

 ![](eph4zpr_assets/qpgaps_6o.png)

 Now the convergence is much better.
-Note the different scale on the y-axis)
+Note the different scale on the y-axis.
 <!--
 and the ZPR is converged with 1 meV for nband ??
 This is the value one should obtain when summing all the bands up to maximum number of plane-waves [[mpw]].